 When using eggshells to deter slugs you still want to wash them inside and out and dry them, but avoid crushing them into a fine powder.
 You want to keep them in the form of shards.
 The sharp edges of the eggshells act like diatomaceous earth.

 Diatomaceous earth is extremely abrasive to an insect’s exoskeleton which can actually kill them if too much damage is caused.
 So slugs aren’t very fond of the sharp edges of eggshells.
-But remember, when the rain comes the eggshell will soften and start to break down, losing its effectiveness.

 Can Eggshells Harm Hostas?